 - tight hamstrings

-Vertebral fractures are found in roughly 40% of persons with hyperkyphosis, according to doctors.
+Doctors find vertebral fractures in roughly 40% of patients with hyperkyphosis, according to doctors.
 The kyphosis angle will increase about 3.8 degrees with each spinal compression fracture.

 Types and Causes of Thoracic Kyphosis